Inn at Woodhaven

 Carmichael’s Bookstore: required reading for Louisville’s book lovers

 If you’re a book lover, then your first stop should be to Carmichael’s Bookstore.
 Family-owned and women-owned since 1978, Carmichael’s is Louisville’s oldest (and one of its most beloved) independent bookstores.
 They have three locations, including one that is specifically for children’s books.
-The store is very community focused, giving you a piece of the true Louisville experience.
+The store is very community-focused, giving you a piece of the true Louisville experience.

 Carmichael’s is known for its thoughtful staff picks, extensive selection of titles, and frequent author events across genres.
 If you’re looking for a local book to remember your trip by, this is the place to find it.